dmitrymarokhonov/js-and-aq-testable-web-application/my-movies/README.md

 Check that clicking the "Add" button now adds a new movie to the My Movies page.

-## Assignment 3: Creating the Movie Submission Form
+## React Assignment 3: Creating the Movie Submission Form

 **Step 1**